 When people speak they produce many different kinds of signals that the audience can interpret – facial expressions, gestures, and timbre of voice can add to the meaning of the words, or reverse them.
 For example, a person saying “Good job!” in a lusty voice with the right corner of his lips raised in a sneer of disdain means that he thinks you’ve done anything but a good job.
 However, when we write, we only offer one stimuli – words on the page.

-I recall a time recently when I was reading aloud one of the submissions to the creative writing group, and one of the girls asked, “Did John write that?”
+I recall a time recently when I was reading aloud one of the submissions to the creative writing group, and one of the ladies asked, “Did John write that?”

 “Yes,” I replied.